-I teach lawyers to build better law practices through presentations that provoke, demystify, and entertain.
-My well-received talks cover technology, ethics, and practical guidelines for surviving the future of law practice.
+I teach small-firm lawyers to start, manage, and grow their practices through presentations that provoke, demystify, and entertain.
+My well-received talks cover technology, ethics, and practical advice for building thriving small firms.

 These are the presentations I’ve currently got polished and ready to go.
 If you have something else in mind, I’m happy to discuss variations on these presentations or something entirely new.